ON SALE NOW: Russell’s NEW book “On the Outside Looking In”

-In 2011, still struggling and having no connections to the outside world, Russell found an outlet in his natural creative and poetic tendencies, and poetry soon became his best friend.
+In 2011, still struggling and having no connections to the outside world, Russell found an outlet in his natural creative and poetic tendencies, and poetry soon became that best friend he had always yearned for.
 He channeled the depth of his experiences thus far to write his acclaimed book “Inside Out: Stories and Poems from an Autistic Mind”.
 His book was featured in the LA Times, earned an Honorable Mention at the 2012 NY Book Festival, and won the award for Literary Excellency at the 2013 International Autistic People’s Awards in Vancouver, Canada.

-Russell then spent two years taking online classes at his local community college (TMCC) in Reno, Nevada.
+Russell then spent a brief time taking online classes at his local community college (TMCC) in Reno, Nevada.
 He received straight A’s and was invited to be a member of the Phi Delta Kappa Honor Society.

 In 2019, Russell was back in a physical classroom for the first time in 15 years when he was accepted into “Leadership in the Digital Age” at MIT Sloan School of Management in Cambridge, MA.
 During this class, Russell immensely enjoyed his time, but not without some severe struggles.
 It occurred to him what he had been missing out on for the majority of his life, but he also knew that if it wasn’t for his perseverance through his challenges, this opportunity would not have presented itself.

-Russell continues to channel his passion to stand up for those who are not yet strong enough to do so themselves.
-He uses the hindsight from his traumatic and negative experiences to generate foresight for others in order for this world to become more compassionate, understanding and aware.
+He continues to channel his passion to stand up for those who are not yet strong enough to do so themselves, for he knows how painful it is to go unnoticed.
+He uses the hindsight from his traumatic and negative experiences to generate foresight and insight for others in order for this world to become more compassionate, understanding and aware.